 No research using (or otherwise engaging) children, young persons or adults in vulnerable circumstances may be carried out without the permission of the relevant faculty ethics committee and the head of the school concerned.
 The head of the school concerned shall be responsible for ensuring that a satisfactory written risk assessment is completed and that control measures specified therein are effected.

 In most cases, researchers working with vulnerable people will need to secure Disclosure and Barring Service (DBS) clearance (https://www.gov.uk/government/organisations/disclosure-and-barring-service).
 The DBS offers organisations a means to check the criminal record of researchers to ensure that they do not have a history that would make them unsuitable for work involving children and vulnerable adults.

 Guidance on recruiting from peers (ie family, friends, colleagues).

 Other sources of information

 - ICO guidance on valid consent

 - SRA Code of Practice for the safety of social researchers

 - Using oral history recordings

-- UK Data Archive guidance on consent in surveys
+- UK Data Service guidance

 - MRC & Wellcome Trust guidance on feeding back health-related findings